 What Does An AC Tune Up Include From An HVAC Pro?

 A cooling system is an essential part of most homes.
 The HVAC specialists who install them - such as us here at SuperTech - are master craftsmen, and they take great pride in up keeping their work!
 You can read an in depth list of a cooling maintenance tasks from the AC Contractors of America here.
 But to get the main idea keep reading below!

 Your home's comfort depends on a lot of things, but it starts with your thermostat.
-If you are interested in checking for problems with your thermostat on your own, we can walk you through how to do so here.
+If you are interested in checking for problems with your thermostat on your own, we can walk you through how in our blog about thermostats not working.
 Otherwise, you can have an HVAC professional check it for you.
 They will test, inspect, and adjust any internal wiring in order assess if everything is functioning correctly.
 After review, the technician will change the batteries or re-calibrate the thermostat if necessary.

 evaluate the AC Cabinet & evaporator coil

 During an air conditioning tune-up, the HVAC pro removes the front panel from the AC to inspect the evaporator coil's condition thoroughly.
 The evaporator coil is typically positioned above your furnace.The purpose of the evaporator coil is to absorb the heat from the air in your home.
 After the air passes over the evaporator coil, it is cool enough to be redistributed back into your home.
 If the evaporator coil is dirty, frozen, or leaking, you will have AC problems.
 If the HVAC technician notices any of these problems, they will alert the homeowner and provide them with the best options for the next course of action.